i-am-jc/famcon25/2/i_am_brave.md

 ---

 <mark> **LED STATIC SPLASH TEXT:**</mark>
 <mark> *"Being a Christian family does not automatically guarantee the absence of trials.
-But through such trials, the family itself can be strengthened and, with the support of pastoral care, led to recognize its fundamental vocation in God's plan." â€”Synod of Bishops, 2014*</mark>
+But through such trials, the family itself can be strengthened and, with the support of pastoral care, led to recognize its fundamental vocation in God's plan." —Synod of Bishops, 2014*</mark>

 ---